-One way to work around market timing is to take the little and often approach to investing, rather than investing a lump sum in one go.
-This strategy can be particularly beneficial during a time of turbulence and uncertainty.
+One way to work around market timing is to invest smaller amounts often, rather than a lump sum in one go.
+This strategy can be particularly beneficial during a time ofhttps://blog.moneyfarm.com/en/financial-planning/how-to-invest-1000-the-best-ways-to-invest-your-first-1000/ turbulence and uncertainty.

 Pound cost averaging is a technique where you make investments on a regular basis and therefore average the price you pay for the total investment over time.

-Most investment instruments, such as single name equities, exchange-traded funds (ETFs) or open-ended mutual funds, are available for purchase through regular savings plans (such as ISA schemes) allowing investors to invest on a regular (such as monthly) basis.
+Most investment instruments, such as single name equities, exchange-traded funds (ETFs) or open-ended mutual funds, are available for purchase through regular savings plans (such as ISA schemes) allowing investors to invest on a regular basis (e.g. monthly).

-The key benefit of regular investing by setting up a direct debit is that you can avoid market speculation whilst also ironing out the fluctuation of an asset’s price over time, therefore, taking away the worry of finding the right time to invest.
+The key benefit of regular investing by setting up a direct debit is that you can avoid market speculation whilst also ironing out the fluctuation of an asset’s price over time, therefore, completely removing the trouble of finding the right time to invest.

-To illustrate this strategy, we have simulated the result of a monthly contribution investment approach in comparison with a lump sum approach when making the same investment.
+To illustrate this strategy, we have simulated the result of a monthly contribution investment approach in comparison to a lump sum approach when making the same investment.

-If the individual had invested the total amount at the start they would have paid £6.60 per share and 1,969 shares in total.
+If the individual had invested the total amount at the start they would pay £6.60 per share and 1,969 shares in total.
 This is equivalent to a discount of 5.4% in price terms and will ultimately boost performance of the portfolio when markets recover.

 However, making regular investments over time in a rising market can also lead to a higher average cost of purchase compared to investing the lump sum at the start.